lucarin91/WS-seminar/slides.md

 # JSON Web Token *[rfc7519]*
-It is a set of keys/value pairs compact claims representation in JSON format.
+It is a self-contained token with a set of keys/value pairs in JSON format.

 It safeguard its integrity by:
 - JSON Web Signature (JWS), a sign system.